-- H. The licensee shall not be addicted to or dependent upon alcohol or other habit-forming drugs or be a habitual user of narcotics, barbiturates, amphetamines, hallucinogenics, or other drugs having similar effects upon the competency of the licensee.
-When such substances are prescribed by a physician, the licensee will not practice if the medications adversely affects his mental competency. - I. The licensee shall be responsible for reporting alleged misrepresentation or violation of the act and/or board rules to the board. - J. A failure to adhere to the above Code of Ethics, or a violation of the above Rules for Professional Conduct constitutes unprofessional conduct and a violation of lawful rules and regulations adopted by the board and further constitutes grounds for disciplinary action specified in R.S.
-37:3090 of the Dietitian/Nutritionist Practice Act and these Rules and Regulations and also constitutes grounds for a denial of licensure or a renewal of licensure.
+C. All licensees shall be responsible for reporting any and all alleged misrepresentation or violation of the AND/CDR code of ethics and/or board rules to the board.

+D. A failure to adhere to the above code of ethics, constitutes unprofessional conduct and a violation of lawful rules and regulations adopted by the board and further constitutes grounds for disciplinary action specified in R.S.
+37:3090 of the Dietitian/Nutritionist Practice Act and these rules and regulations and also constitutes grounds for a denial of licensure or a renewal of licensure.

 AUTHORITY NOTE: Promulgated in accordance with R.S.
-37:3081-3093; R.S.
+37:3081-3093 and R.S.
 36:259(Q).

-HISTORICAL NOTE: Promulgated by the Department of Health and Human Resources, Office of the Secretary LR 12:12 (January 1984, repromulgated by the Department of Health and Hospitals, Board of Examiners in Dietetics and Nutrition, LR 14:435 (July 1988), LR 25:1095 (June 2999).
+HISTORICAL NOTE: Promulgated by the Department of Health and Human Resources, Office of the Secretary LR 12:12 (January 1984, repromulgated by the Department of Health and Hospitals, Board of Examiners in Dietetics and Nutrition, LR 14:435 (July 1988), amended LR 25:1095 (June 1999), LR 41:1678 (September 2015).